thisisamirv/PEN-iRF-LOOP/README.md

 **Note:** A common setting for the number of trees is the square root of the number of genes.

+# Test
+Run the following code in shell to test the PEN-iRF-LOOP:

+  ./test.sh

 # References
 1- Cliff, A., Romero, J., Kainer, D., Walker, A., Furches, A., & Jacobson, D. (2019).
 A high-performance computing implementation of iterative random forest for the creation of predictive expression networks.
 Genes, 10(12), 996.
 2- Walker, A. M., Cliff, A., Romero, J., Shah, M. B., Jones, P., Gazolla, J. G. F. M., ... & Kainer, D. (2022).
 Evaluating the performance of random forest and iterative random forest based methods when applied to gene expression data.
 Computational and Structural Biotechnology Journal, 20, 3372-3386.